laura-arch/MThreeProject/README.md

 Run the mysqld exporter with config file
 - mysqld_exporter --config.my-cnf=/etc/.mysqld_exporter.cnf
-can create a systemd file instead running like this ^^
+can create a systemd file instead of running like this ^^

 ### Setting Up Prometheus/Grafana
 - Edit prometheus yaml file to add node_exporter IP address and port number and mysqld_exporter IP address and port number